 Configuration and size

-One sometimes surprising note is in regards to buildings on the land.
-FarmProgress points out that farm buildings are not as valuable as some believe.
-The problem is that buildings lose their value very quickly, sometimes even immediately after they are built.
+FarmProgress points out that farm buildings are not actually as valuable as some would believe.
+The problem is that buildings lose their value very quickly, some as soon as they are built.

 - Appealing property taxes